 With extra long days and scenery that reveals itself in a palette of soft blues, greens and browns, summer is the best time to explore the spectacular Scottish Highlands.
 Driving along the Highland's winding lanes will reveal unexpected views, quaint villages and of course, country pubs.

 When it comes to getting there, the traditional choices are driving your own car, or taking a train or plane to Glasgow or Edinburgh before switching to a hire car.
 This year, there's another option for travellers – booking a car through a peer-to-peer car sharing company.
 With an increasing number of horror stories in the press on the hidden costs and charges of a number of hire car companies, this new alternative is well-timed.

 Turo is bringing its peer-to-peer car-sharing revolution to Scotland.
-With more than ten million users worldwide and over $200m in investment, Turo connects local hosts to anyone who needs a vehicle for short-term use for business or pleasure, whether it’s a few days or a few weeks.
+With more than ten million users worldwide, Turo connects local hosts to anyone who needs a vehicle for short-term use for business or pleasure, whether it’s a few days or a few weeks.
 With this in mind, here are five brilliant Scottish road trips that will take you through the heart of the country.